Snaacky/thewiki/docs/guides/docker.md

 By running in detached mode, we also block any terminal output from our containers.
 Some of these outputs contain vital information for setting up your container the first time, specifically the output from Qbittorrent.
 To view the console output, you can run `docker logs <name of container>`, for example `docker logs qbittorrent`.

+!!!
 We recommend looking at the `man` page or official documentation for Docker to familiarize yourself with available commands. `docker pull`, `docker ps`, and `docker system prune` can be useful, for example.
 See documentation for info on what these do!
+!!!
+!!!warning
+The default password for qBittorrent will be located in its console output/logs.
+See above.
+!!!
 ## Setting up a killswitch

 The information below is left only as a resource for users deviating from this guide and using a Wireguard container for their vpn.
 Gluetun contains killswitch functionality out of the box and should not require any manual intervention.

-DO NOT FOLLOW THESE SETTINGS IF YOU ARE USING GLUETUN AS ADVISED!
+DO NOT IMPLEMENT THE FOLLOWING SETTINGS IF USING GLUETUN AS ADVISED!

 ==- If using a Wireguard container instead of Gluetun, a killswitch will not yet be implemented.
 That's where this bit comes in.